greenbone/docs/src/feed-sync.md

 ## Updating the Greenbone Feeds

 ### Determine Which Command Is In Use
-Before you can udpate the Greenbone feed sync, you should check which version of the commands are active when you execute the `greenbone-feed-sync` command.
+Before you can update the Greenbone feed sync, you should check which version of the commands are active when you execute the `greenbone-feed-sync` command.
 To do that, use the `which` command to determine the path of the command that is executed.

 For example:
 ```sh